 Gene Krupa single-handedly changed the face of drumming in the Jazz genre.
-More than tempo-keeping instruments, Krupa brought resplendence and extravagance in drums.
-“Sing, Sing, Sing” is the ultimate testament of Gene’s prowess over the drums with just a humble 4 drum kit.
+More than tempo-keeping instruments, Krupa brought resplendence and extravagance to drums.
+“Sing, Sing, Sing” is the ultimate testament to Gene’s prowess over the drums with just a humble 4 drum kit.
 His strength at tom-toms, snare, and cymbals add a perfect verve to the track.

 Additionally, Gene’s extended drum solo adds an extremely powerful and peppy swing to the track.
 This song will serve as a great learning curve for aspiring drummers since Gene Krupa has a major influence on artists from many genres—Keith Moon, John Bonham, and Buddy Rich cite him as one of their inspirations.

 11. 21st Century Schizoid Man – King Crimson